inBeat/inbeat-website/content/top-influencers/instagram/cosmetics/singapore/_index.md

 ---
-title: Top 10 Cosmetics Instagram Influencers In Singapore In 2023
+title: Top 10 Cosmetics Instagram Influencers In Singapore In 2024
 description: >-
-  Find top cosmetics Instagram influencers in Singapore in 2023.
-Most popular hashtags: #makeup #stayhome #lipstick #beauty.
+  Find top cosmetics Instagram influencers in Singapore in 2024.
+Most popular hashtags: #singapore #skincareroutine #sgblogger #ootd.
 platform: Instagram
-hits: 8
+hits: 13
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Identify the best Instagram profiles on inBeat.
-text_bottom: Our platform has 8 Instagram influencers like this in Singapore for you to collaborate.
+text_bottom: Our search engine aggregates 13 Instagram influencers like this in Singapore for you to collaborate.
 profiles:
   - username: "sharmila.logan"
     fullname: >-